polkadot-js/docs/docs/api/start/types.basics.md

 ## Working with enums

 Each enum has additional getters which are injected based on the fields wrapped.
-These take the form of `.is<Name>` and `.as<Name>` to allow you to check is the enum is a certain value or to retrieve the underlying value as a specific type.
+These take the form of `.is<Name>` and `.as<Name>` to allow you to check if the enum is a certain value or to retrieve the underlying value as a specific type.

 As a real-world example, when an extrinsic is applied, the `Phase` enum has one of two states, `ApplyExtrinsic(u32)` or `Finalization`.
 In this case `.isApplyExtrinsic` would be `true` when an extrinsic is being applied, and `.asApplyExtrinsic` would return the value as a `u32` (which is the index of the extrinsic in the block, as it is being applied).
 When `isApplyExtrinsic` is `false` and `asApplyExtrinsic` is called, the getter will throw.